 AI can help your content be more readable

 Where tools like Grammarly already exist to sort of replace the human editor (although not completely) and give you the basic correct piece of content in English, there are tools that can do much more than simply correcting your sentence structure and grammar.
-One such tool is BrightEdge that can automate tasks like adding header tags, optimise the content, cross-linking, and even forecasting business impact.
+One such tool is BrightEdge that can automate tasks like adding header tags, cross-linking, optimise the content, and even forecasting business impact.
 It also alerts you on which content is doing well and which isn’t and how you can optimise that.

 AI can automate communication tasks and nurture leads

 Tools like Drift can help your sales team gather necessary information about the prospects you are targeting and on leads that are ready to make a purchase.
 And when you have already attracted those leads to your blogs, Chatbots can recommend new products and services while they are at it.
-For example, with HubSpot, you can easily create and automate chatbots according to your business needs.
+For example, with HubSpot's Free Chatbot Builder, you can easily create and automate chatbots according to your business needs.
 Not only that, the chatbot builder is integrated with CRM, which means the chatbots can deliver more personalised messages based on the information they have about a contact.